Configuring the Test Engine Client

 The Test Engine Client will not delete the file after running the test, however it will be deleted by Buildkite Agent as part of the build lifecycle.

 The test runner to use for running tests.
-Currently rspec and jest are supported.
+Currently rspec, jest, cypress, playwright, pytest, pytest-pants, gotest, and cucumber are supported.

 BUILDKITE_TEST_ENGINE_SUITE_SLUG #